-- Finally we see the interview as the opportunity for us to make suggestions about appropriate course work, volunteer experiences or other activities that might strengthen your application.
-In other words, we see the interview as an advising tool.
+The interview is an opportunity for Health Careers Committee members to advise you about appropriate course work, volunteer experiences or other activities that might strengthen your application.

-2. After the interview is completed a draft of the Health Careers Committee letter will be prepared.
-At that time you will be give an opportunity to review its contact in general terms in an “exit interview.”
-Although not required, most students find it useful so they can tailor their applications to the contents of the letter.
-You should also feel free to discuss your interview with the members of the Committee who conducted your interview.
+This is your opportunity to meet with the Health Careers Committee letter writer and review the contents of your letter in general terms.
+Although not required, most students find this meeting useful as they structure their application.
+You should also feel free to discuss your interview performance and materials with the members of the Committee who conducted your interview.